yazi-rs/plugins/README.md

 # Plugins

-The following plugins can be installed using the [`ya pack` package manager](https://yazi-rs.github.io/docs/cli#package-manager) introduced in Yazi v0.3.
+The following plugins can be installed using the [`ya pkg` package manager](https://yazi-rs.github.io/docs/cli#package-manager) introduced in Yazi v25.5.28.

 For specific installation commands and configuration instructions, check the individual `README.md` of each plugin by clicking the link below: